The petition · in five precedents

 Downtown Saint Paul owns roughly five miles of climate‑controlled, second‑story, glass‑enclosed corridor connecting forty‑seven blocks.
 It was built as commuter plumbing — a way to get an office worker from a parking ramp to a desk at 8:55 a.m. without touching a January sidewalk.
 That premise has collapsed.
 Post‑pandemic office occupancy hollowed out the foot traffic the skyway was designed to channel, and the spaces are now read by users and the press as “unsafe, unsanitary, and uncomfortable,” which is what happens to any piece of infrastructure when the only use case it was optimized for goes away.

 The argument here is that the skyway should be reclassified — administratively, rhetorically, and in capital‑planning terms — from circulation infrastructure to linear park.
 That move has prior art.
-Three projects illustrate three different routes to the same destination: the High Line in New York, the Cheonggyecheon stream restoration in Seoul, and the SkyMart in Morristown, Tennessee.
+Five projects illustrate five different routes to the same destination: the SkyMart in Morristown, Tennessee; the San Antonio and Tampa Riverwalks; the Cheonggyecheon stream restoration in Seoul; and the High Line in New York.
 They differ in scale, geography, and aesthetics, but they answer a common question: what do you do with a piece of single‑purpose civic infrastructure once its purpose has expired?

 A linear park is a typology, not a synonym for “park that is long.”
 In urban‑planning usage it is a continuous public corridor whose form follows a piece of pre‑existing linear infrastructure — a former rail line, a riverbank, a buried stream, a utility easement — and whose function blends recreation with movement.
 The walker is going somewhere.
 That is what distinguishes a linear park from a plaza, a green, or a square.